Enter an individual’s compensation, the total compensation of all employees, and the total profit into the calculator to determine the profit share.

 Profit Share Definition

-For example, if an employee earns 1% of all compensation, then they receive 1% of the profits for the year or period.
+For example, if employees earn 1% of all compensation, they receive 1% of the profits for the year or period.
 Profits are typically paid out quarterly, annually, or semi-annually.

 How to calculate profit-sharing?